Towards Explicit Discrete Holography: Aperiodic Spin Chains from Hyperbolic Tilings

 Exploiting again (\ref{RGflowneven}), this leads to the renormalized couplings and anisotropies

-The resulting sequence, shown in the bottom line of Fig.~\ref{fig:2ndRGstep}, is now the original one.
+The resulting sequence, shown in the bottom line of Fig.~\ref{fig:2ndRGstep}, is now the original one, in the sense that it is exactly the same asymptotic sequence that would be generated by the original inflation rule \eqref{6qInflationRules}.
 Thus, we can relate the renormalized parameters in \eqref{CouplingsAfterSecondRG} to the original ones $(J_a,J_b,\Delta_0)$ by inserting the expressions in \eqref{CouplingsAfterFirstRG}.
 We obtain,

 We can compute the RG flow of the coupling ratio $r=J_a/J_b$ from \eqref{FinalCouplingsAfterSecondRG}

 Let us stress that this is the result after two SDRG transformations, or equivalently after a single sequence-preserving transformation $\Xi^{\{6,q\}}=\textrm{RG}_2^{\{6,q\}} \circ \textrm{RG}_1^{\{6,q\}} $.
 A complete flow of the couplings can be then computed by repeatedly applying this analysis and producing further generations of couplings which follow the original sequence but whose values get renormalized, cf.~\eqref{SDRG_couplingflow_gen} and \eqref{SDRG_couplingflow_gen1}.
 Regardless of the explicit value of the couplings at each RG step, the fixed points can be determined from properties of $\gamma$ and $\delta$.
 For an initial anisotropy $0\leqslant\Delta_0<1$, we have $\delta_2(\Delta_0)<1$ and thus the anisotropies flow towards a XX chain fixed point with $\Delta_a^*=\Delta_b^*=0$, as discussed below \eqref{SDRG_couplingflow_gen1}.
 Correspondingly, the coupling ratio flows to a non-vanishing $r^*$, which depends on the initial value of $r$.
 This is consistent with the marginality of \pq{p}{q} modulations in XX chains.
 For $\Delta_0=1$, i.e. the XXX chain, the anisotropies are not renormalized and equal unity throughout the whole RG procedure.
 Since $\gamma_2(\Delta_0=1)=\frac{1}{2}$, we find that the bare coupling flows towards a strong disorder fixed point, characterized by $r'\rightarrow r^*=0$.
 Thus, \pq{6}{q} aperiodic modulations are relevant when applied to XXX chains. \\